 Here’s a list of parks throughout the Puget Sound region that feature easy nature walks that are great places to take your kids.
-These park trails make for pleasant day trips, weekend outings, or as part of a longer summer vacation.
+These park trails make for pleasant day trips, weekend outings, or as part of a long summer vacation.

-These kid-friendly trails are an especially nice destinations for families or anyone looking for a pleasant outing that isn’t too strenuous or time-consuming.
+These kid-friendly trails are especially nice destinations for families or anyone looking for a pleasant outing that isn’t too strenuous or time-consuming.

 Love our cheap ideas?
 Get our FREE email newsletters.